The University Marshal

 Patrick J. La Riviere

-Patrick La Riviere received the A.B. degree in physics from Harvard University in 1994 and the Ph.D. degree from the Graduate Programs in Medical Physics in the Department of Radiology at the University of Chicago in 2000.
+Patrick J. La Riviere is an Associate Professor of Radiology.
+He received an A.B. degree in physics from Harvard University in 1994 and the Ph.D. degree from the Graduate Programs in Medical Physics in the Department of Radiology at the University of Chicago in 2000.
 In between, he studied the history and philosophy of physics while on the Lionel de Jersey-Harvard scholarship to Cambridge University.
 He is currently an Associate Professor in the Department of Radiology at the University of Chicago, where his research interests include tomographic reconstruction in computed tomography, x-ray fluorescence computed tomography, and computational microscopy.

 Christian K. Wedemeyer

-Christian Wedemeyer is an historian of religions whose interests comprehend theory and method in the human sciences, the history of modern scholarship on religion and culture, and issues of history, textuality, and ritual in the Buddhist traditions.
+Christian K. Wedemeyer is Associate Professor of the History of Religions; Associate Faculty in South Asian Languages and Civilaztions, and the College.
+He is an historian of religions whose interests comprehend theory and method in the human sciences, the history of modern scholarship on religion and culture, and issues of history, textuality, and ritual in the Buddhist traditions.
 Within these very general domains, much of his research has concerned the esoteric (Tantric) Buddhism of India and Tibet.
 He has written on the modern historiography of Tantric Buddhism; antinomianism in the Indian esoteric traditions; canonicity, textual criticism, and strategies of legitimating authority in classical Tibetan scholasticism; and the semiology of esoteric Buddhist ritual.

 Peter White is the Herman C. Bernick Family Professor in Classics and the College.
 He teaches courses in Latin poetry, comedy, and historiography, and on Cicero, Augustine, and Boethius.
 His most recent book is Cicero in Letters.